risingwavelabs/risingwave-docs-legacy/docs/tutorials/fast-twitter-events-processing.md

 In this tutorial, we learn:

-* How to define a nested table with RisingWave
+* How to define a nested table with RisingWave.
-* How to extract character combinations from a string using RegEx
+* How to extract character combinations from a string using regular expressions.